 No other advanced democracy has engaged in this kind of voter suppression crusade.

 So instead of making it easier for people to vote, we are actually making it harder – all to rig elections in favor of one particular party.
 And things could get much worse.
-The Brennan Center for Justice reported that in the wake of President Trump’s baseless allegations of massive fraud in the 2020 elections, Republicans in state legislatures have introduced over 200 new bills that would further restrict voting.
+The Brennan Center for Justice reported that in the wake of President Trump’s baseless lies of massive fraud in the 2020 elections, Republicans in state legislatures have introduced over 361 new bills that would further restrict voting.
 Needless to say, no other advanced democracy has engaged in this kind of voter suppression crusade.
 People in Europe must be awfully perplexed about what they see happening in our country.

 How Other Democracies Do It Better